 Getting over a breakup means moving on from the relationship and accepting it as part of your past, instead of your future.

-It’s during this time that feelings of love and closeness to your former partner decline, and the seperation becomes permanent.
+It’s during this time that feelings of love and closeness to your former partner decline and the separation becomes permanent.

 Sbarra & Emery, 2005 showed that love and sadness decline in a linear fashion over time, as seen below.